 Benefits of this Forest Bathing Guide Course

-Research shows that periods as short as just five minutes have a positive effect on our attitude and immune system, which last throughout the day.
+Research shows that periods as short as just five minutes have a positive effect on our attitude and immune system, which lasts throughout the day.
 So, even if you have little free time, try to get outdoors for a few minutes.
 Here is a list of the benefits.

 - Immune system enhancement lowers blood pressure and cortisol levels.